July 31, 2008

-Well, I wonder, does it appear unduly harsh to suggest that these disciples were more concerned about sandwiches than they were about salvation—sandwiches rather than salvation?
-And would it be wrong to suggest that the present-day church—us—that we, his disciples at this point in time, are in danger of making a similar but largely the same mistake: losing track of the central issue, forgetting really what it is all about that God has come in Jesus to do.
 Because you will notice from the text that it was while they were buying food that these events unfolded.
-They had gone into the town, John tells us—these disciples who would later on be dispatched by Jesus to go out into their community and beyond—and while they were gone, concerned about the importance of providing for Jesus (not that we would want to diminish this in any way), but while they were doing that, Jesus is involved in what is clearly a moment of cross-cultural evangelism.
+They had gone into the town, John tells us, these disciples who would later on be dispatched by Jesus to go out into their community and beyond.
+And while they were gone, concerned about the importance of providing for Jesus—not that we would want to diminish this in any way—but while they were doing that, Jesus is involved in what is clearly a moment of cross-cultural evangelism.
 Indeed, the surprise on the part of the disciples in verse 27 when they return was equal to the surprise of the Samaritan woman as you have it recorded for you there in verse 9.
 The woman is asking, “Could this be the Christ?” in verse 29, and the disciples are asking, “Could someone have brought him food?” in verse 33.

 You see, the passion for reaching people with the gospel is quenched when we lose sight of the grandeur of the gospel.
 The passion for reaching people, the passion for mission—whether it is local mission, whether it is the mission of reaching our children or our grandchildren—that passion will always be quenched if and when we lose sight of the grandeur of the story that is in the gospel.
 When we sing of the name of Jesus as we’ve been singing, we need constantly to remind ourselves what that name is.
 And the word of the angel was clear, wasn’t it?
 “And you will give him the name Jesus.”
 Why?
 “For he shall save his people from their sins.”
 How?
 In the cross.
 And when we take our eyes off Christ and off the nature of the atonement, then we will find that our zeal for evangelism is diminished.